Back to top

 Palo Alto

-During the February 1998 El Niño event, record flooding caused an estimated $28 million in damages in Palo Alto, East Palo Alto and Menlo Park.
+During the February 1998 El Niño event, record flooding caused an estimated $28 million in damages in Palo Alto, East Palo Alto, and Menlo Park.
 More than 1,100 homes were flooded in Palo Alto, and Highway 101 was closed, as were numerous other roadways.
-The largest flood on record prior to 1998 occurred in December of 1955 when the creek overtopped its banks in several locations, inundating about 1,200 acres of commercial and residential property.
+The largest flood on record before 1998 occurred in December of 1955 when the creek overtopped its banks in several locations, inundating about 1,200 acres of commercial and residential property.
 Damages were estimated at nearly $2 million in 1956 dollars.
-Total damages from a 1% flood event are estimated at $300 million in Santa Clara and San Mateo Counties, as calculated by the USACE in 2011.
+Total damages from a 1% flood event are estimated at $300 million in Santa Clara and San Mateo Counties, as calculated by the U.S. Army Corps of Engineers (USACE) in 2011.

 In 2019, Valley Water completed the construction of the San Francisco Bay to Highway 101 reach of the project to provide 1% flood protection and ecosystem benefits to the neighboring communities.
-Major improvements included construction of approximately 4,000 feet of floodwall and creating a significantly wider creek marsh plain.
-Therefore, completion of this stretch protects approximately 3,000 parcels in Palo Alto from a flood event close to the February 1998 flood, the largest on record.
+Major improvements included the construction of approximately 4,000 feet of floodwall and the creation of a significantly wider creek marsh plain.
+The completion of this stretch protects approximately 3,000 parcels in Palo Alto from a flood event close to the February 1998 flood, the largest on record.

 About the Safe, Clean Water and Natural Flood Protection Program